ibm-cloud-docs/speech-to-text/faq-pricing.md

 {: faq}
 {: support}

 You must have a paid plan (Plus, Standard, or Premium) to use language model or acoustic model customization.
 Users of the Lite plan cannot use customization.
+To use customization, users of the Lite plan must create a new paid plan; you cannot upgrade from the Lite plan to a paid plan.

 ## What advantages do I get by using a {{site.data.keyword.speechtotextshort}} Premium plan?
 {: #faq-pricing-premium}